computablefacts/adversarymeter_redir_ynh/doc/PRE_INSTALL.md

-This is a dummy disclaimer to display prior to the install
+This app redirect the user to the AdversaryMeter SaaS application.
+It does not install it locally.